dsancheznet/linux-installers/README.md

 # Linux Installers

 These are several Linux post install scripts y have prepared over the years.
-Lately I have been required to do a lot of Linux installations for me and others so I have dug up many sprips, updated a few and added a few others.
+Lately I have been required to do a lot of Linux installations for me and others so I have dug up many scripts, updated a few and added a few others.

 ---

 ## Available Installers (uploads still in progress)

 1. Manjaro XFCE BigSur

-  Personalize Manjaro XFCE for the look and feel of Big Sur (in progress)
+  Customize Manjaro XFCE for the look and feel of Big Sur (in progress)

 <img src="img/XFCE1.png" width="500px">